Sinhel/Regexp/README.md

 Check TODO: comments in .go files
 ## Readme:

-  This is supposed to be a CLI program that can be used to run a regular expression on a single file, or recursively on several files.
+  This is a CLI program that can be used to run a regular expression on a single file, or recursively on several files.

   Wildcards can be used to limit which files are read.

   Regular expression is read from file or directory.
 If read from directory, it will parse recursively.

   Output is then printed to terminal window.
-This output can be piped further to the likes of grep or stdout.
+This output can be piped further to grep or stdout.

-  Output is printed as csv expect for when just printing filepaths.
+  Output with capture groups is printed with a seperator character that can be specified.
+Uniqe matches are printed on new line.
+If printing paths with -p all paths will be seperated with new line.

-  Named capture groups are supported, and they are not used they will be numbered from 1 to n.
+  Named capture groups are supported.
+If they are not used they will be numbered from 0 to n, where 0 complete match of regular expression.

   Regex group names and file names of parsed file can be printed out at first line as column headers.

 ## Currently implemented flags